The exact bound for the reverse isodiametric problem in 3-space: Organisation of the paper

 The estimates of $d_{n,n-1}$ are related to the Mahler's conjecture and have been well studied in the two-dimensional case (see \cite{ makai2016, AAA23}).
 Namely, for a convex body $K\subset \mathbb{R}^2$ we have

-and if $K$ is centrally symmetric, then
+and if $K \subset \mathbb{R}^{2}$ is centrally symmetric, then

-The proof of Mahler's conjecture in dimension three gives us an estimate of $d_{3,2}$ in the centrally symmetric case, but the general case remains open.
-As a consequence of the reverse isodiametric inequality, we obtain the following result. \begin{Corollary} Let $K$ be a convex body in $\R^{3}$.
-Then
+The proof of the Mahler's conjecture in dimension three gives us the estimate $d_{3,2}(K)\geq \frac{1}{6}$ in the \textit{centrally symmetric} case, but the general case remains open.
+As a consequence of the reverse isodiametric inequality, we obtain the following result.